eminorhan/igpt/README.md

 # Self-supervised learning with Image GPT

-Part of the code here is adapted from [Andrej Karpathy's minimalistic GPT implementation](https://github.com/karpathy/minGPT).
+Part of the code here is adapted from [Andrej Karpathy's minimalistic GPT (minGPT) implementation](https://github.com/karpathy/minGPT).

 Brief description of some of the code files: